-- 4.1 A student may register as a full time or part time student.
-Each of the modes have consequences regarding the set maximum time.
-Switching between the modes is subject to permission by the FHDC. - 4.2 Irrespective of full or part-time enrolment, the minimum formal registration period for a master's degree is one academic year and for a doctoral degree two academic years.
-In each case these periods run from the start of the year semester of first registration for the degree to the day on which the student submits the final version of the minor dissertation, dissertation or thesis to the faculty for assessment. - 4.3 Table 1 stipulates the minimum and maximum periods of enrolment for full- time and part-time master's and doctoral study.
+- 4.2 Irrespective of full or part-time enrolment, the minimum formal registration period for a master's degree is one academic year and for a doctoral degree two academic years.
+In each case these periods run from the start of the year of first registration for the degree to the day on which the student submits the final version of the minor dissertation, dissertation or thesis to the faculty for assessment. - 4.3 Table 1 stipulates the minimum and maximum periods of enrolment for full- time and part-time master's and doctoral study.